james7132/touhouwiki-docker/MIGRATION_PLAN.md

 [CloudFlare](https://cloudflare.com) as a anti-DDoS solution and web application firewall.

+During a periodic update to v1.43.x, the Wikimedia provided ran into unexpected issues with the database during migration.
+This likely would require manual SQL scripting and a deep dive into the provided upgrade scripts to ensure the rest of the migration proceeds smoothly.
+This adds signifcant risk to the migration, for which, we, as Touhou Wiki SysOps, do not have many alternatives for other than backups and potentially long term downtime.

+This document exists to propose a migration path to ensure we can prop up a new instance of Touhou Wiki, provided backups without irreversible configuration changes and/or data loss along the way.

 ## Implementation
 The intent of this project is to convert the existing configuration to use [Docker](https://www.docker.com/) to ensure that the production state of the wiki